KastnerRG/Read_the_docs/docs/project2.rst

         * **a)** Now that you are using `ap_fixed` for all variables, change your implementation to use simple operations like add and shift instead of multiply and divide.
 Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
 Use 8, 12, 16, 20, 24, and 32 total bits.
 Use the implementation from **2b** as a baseline for comparison.
         * **b)** Create 3 separate plots for LUTs, DSPs, and FFs for each of these data types and each implementation that compares these results to the results from **2b**.
 Clearly label your axes and each datapoint.
 Use a different color/line style for each implementation.

 * **Question 4:** These questions all refer to the lookup table (LUT) implementation of the Cartesian to Polar transformation.
+This is in `cordic_LUT/cordiccart2pol.cpp`.

         * **a)** How does the input data type affect the size of the LUT?
 How does the output data type affect the size of the LUT?
 Precisely describe the relationship between input/output data types and the number of bits required for the LUT.
         * **b)** Create a table of resource usage, throughput, latency, and error vs number of total bits.
 Use the same number of integer bits for all data types (as in **2b**).
 Use 5, 6, 7, 8, 9, and 10 total bits.